On this page

 Introduction

-Consistent with the Policy for Responsible Use of AI in Government, an AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
+As defined in the Policy for Responsible Use of AI in Government, an AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment.
-Whereas automated systems range from traditional rules-based systems (for example a system that calculates a rate of payment in accordance with a formula set out in legislation) through to more specialised systems that use automated tools to predict and deliberate, including through the use of machine learning.

 Monitoring and Accountability